 - Device based unique identifier, using the MAC address of the ethernet ports.

-- The identifier also uses internal algorithm to combine hardware model numbers, device serial numbers etc.
+- The identifier also uses an internal algorithm to combine hardware model numbers, device serial numbers, etc.

 - Username, and password, which are pre-configured on the appliance, or can be configured at run time using the local web interface